P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

             }

 This is also a handful, but the behaviour is very simple.
 We define an AST visitor that listens to `typedef`s and declarations.
-For the former we single out structure declarations and we store the relevant information inside an instance of the custom `CTypeDef` dataclass; as for the latter, we only trap function declaration (plus a special handling for those functions that return `char *`).
+For the former, we single out structure declarations and store the relevant information inside an instance of the custom `CTypeDef` dataclass; as for the latter, we only trap function declaration (plus a special handling for those functions that return `char *`).
 The two intermediate dataclasses `CTypeDef` and `CFunctionDef` are